-MBT borrows common elements and techniques from psychodynamic, cognitive-behavioral, systemic, and social-ecological therapies.
-MBT practitioners work to establish a secure therapeutic attachment with patients, and create a safe environment in which patients can begin to deeply explore their own feelings and those of others, ultimately developing their capacity for mentalization.
-One intervention commonly used in MBT treatment is transference, or directing a patient’s emotions toward the therapist to facilitate analysis of those emotions.
+Mentalization-based therapy shares common elements and techniques with psychodynamic, cognitive-behavioral, systemic, dialectical behavior, and social-ecological therapies.
+MBT practitioners work to create a safe environment in which patients can begin a deep exploration of their own feelings and those of others, ultimately developing their capacity for mentalization.
+The health professional is very much focused on the client's present and not so much on the past

 How It Works

-MBT helps patients think before they react to their own feelings or to the perceived feelings of others.
-With an improved ability to mentalize, patients not only process their own thoughts, feelings, and related behaviors differently, but also better understand that another person’s thoughts, feelings, and behavior may be different than the way they are interpreted by the patient.
-The goal of MBT is for patients to not only mentalize themselves but also mentalize others and think about what may be driving other people’s thoughts and behaviors so as to not misinterpret the meaning and respond inappropriately.
+Mentalization-based therapy helps patients think before they react to their own feelings or to the perceived feelings of others.
+With an improved ability to mentalize, patients not only process their own thoughts, feelings, and related behaviors differently, they also better understand that another person’s thoughts, feelings, and behavior may differ from their own interpretation.

 What to Look for in a Mentalization-Based Therapist